itsamoreh/formik-yup-test/README.md

 # Formik + Yup Test

-This is just a quick project to test Formik + Yup.
+This is just a quick demo project to test Formik + Yup with custom input components.

 ![Screenshot of the running app](screenshot.png)